Elsa Anka

-María Elsa Anka Lardín (Barcelona, December 16, 1965) is a Spanish television presenter.
+María Elsa Anka Lardín (born December 16, 1965, in Barcelona, Spain) is a Spanish television presenter.

 Biography

 Although her professional beginnings were in the world of public relations, she made her first television appearances in 1986, playing small roles in the sketches of the TVE show Ahí te quiero ver.

 Later, in 1990, she appeared on Antena 3 with Polvo de estrellas, and in 1993, she joined Emilio Aragón and Belén Rueda in the magazine Noche, noche.
 However, the program did not meet the expected audience ratings and was pulled from the air after a few months.

 During the 1994–1995 season, she co–hosted the sports show El Friqui with Juan Manuel López Iturriaga on Telemadrid.